-There is a need for some kind of collective bargaining mechanism for self-employed who are unfairly being taken advantage of by employers who choose to use self-employees labor so that they don't have to provide normal employee benefits.
-Legislation already exists, but it may not be adequate, as might also be enforcement thereof; Uber drivers complaints are likely to be better addressed if they organize into some kind of labor union; as one-person businesses constitute a growing form of organizing labor this may be very effective in guaranteeing workers' rights, but will it take place; this might be effective in some industries, as it appears to work in the movie industry, but most labor unions are more at raising wage rates than protecting "workers' rights;" collective bargaining with machines is a mind-boggling possibility; wouldn't labor unions contract individualization of the self-employed; effectiveness might be low, due to high fragmentation and dispersion of professions; IT era industries will eliminate the trade unions; governments should already set up the processes for covering new forms of work to address income inequality and uncertainty, and to promote self-employment and SMEs.
+- There is a need for some kind of collective bargaining mechanism for self-employed who are unfairly being taken advantage of by employers who choose to use selfemployees labor so that they don't have to provide normal employee benefits; - Legislation already exists, but it may not be adequate, as might also be enforcement thereof; - Uber drivers complaints are likely to be better addressed if they organize into some kind of labor union; - As one-person businesses constitute a growing form of organizing labor this may be very effective in guaranteeing workers' rights, but will it take place; - This might be effective in some industries, as it appears to work in the movie industry, but most labor unions are more at raising wage rates than protecting "workers' rights"; - Collective bargaining with machines is a mind-boggling possibility;

+- Wouldn't labor unions contract individualization of the self-employed? - IT era industries will eliminate the trade unions; - Effectiveness might be low, due to high fragmentation and dispersion of professions; - Governments should already set up the processes for covering new forms of work to address income inequality and uncertainty, and to promote selfemployment and SMEs.

-Difficult to get independent-minded self-employed to agree on what and how it should work; not enough commonality of interests; hard to achieve compromise; European unions are too weak or too self-protective to appreciate the development of new labor unions; hard to find enough powerful ambassadors for this world-wide solution; would not work if it increased pay more than the market would pay, unless it helped work quality assurance; private initiatives may succeed; maybe redefinition of roles of human effort and capital will emerge; perhaps solutions may be found through advances in complexity the new science of network complexity.
+- Difficult to get independent-minded selfemployed to agree on what and how it should work; - Not enough commonality of interests; - Hard to achieve compromise; - European unions are too weak or too self-protective to appreciate the development of new labor unions; - Hard to find enough powerful ambassadors for this world-wide solution; - Would not work if it increased pay more than the market would pay, unless it helped work quality assurance; - Private initiatives may succeed; - May be a redefinition of roles of human effort and capital will emerge; - Perhaps solutions may be found through advances in complexity, the new science of network complexity.